How long is the projected time to find the cure and vaccine for COVID-19?

 To end the pandemic, the population must be given immunity against the COVID-19.
 However, that is only possible if an effective vaccine can be developed.

 A vaccine contains an agent from the disease-causing organism (pathogen).
 It is often prepared from the weakened or dead bacteria or virus.
 When a person receives the vaccine, their body will recognize the pathogen and produce antibodies against it.
 This allows the person to build immunity.

 While a lot of people think that a vaccine will be ready by the end of 2020, others think that it may take longer.
 This is because vaccines need to undergo several phases of trials before they can be deemed safe for use.

-As of now, CanSino Biologics Inc.’s Ad5-nCoV is the only candidate vaccine in Phase 2 of clinical trials.
+For instance, there’s CanSino Biologics Inc.’s Ad5-nCoV.
 According to reports, Ad5-nCoV is generally safe.
 People who have received this candidate vaccine effectively developed immunity in the early tests.

-Aside from Ad5-nCoV, there are other strong contenders.
-One of them is Wuhan Institute of Biological Products’ Inactivated Vaccine, which will soon be going to Phase 2 Trial.
+Then, there’s the Wuhan Institute of Biological Products’ Inactivated Vaccine.
 In Phase 1 of the clinical trial, 96 people from different age groups participated.
 The trial commenced on April 23 of this year.